Trafficking in Persons

 "Human trafficking is an open wound on the body of contemporary society, a scourge upon the body of Christ…It is a crime against humanity."

-Human trafficking is modern-day slavery, with conservative estimates suggesting that 21 million people worldwide are caught in its web.
+Human trafficking is modern-day slavery, with conservative estimates suggesting that nearly 25 million people worldwide are caught in its web.
 Pope Francis calls human trafficking a "crime against humanity" that must be stopped.

 The causes of human trafficking are complex and interlinked, and include economic, social and political factors.
 Poverty alone does not necessarily create vulnerability to trafficking, but when combined with other factors (such as civil unrest), these can lead to higher risk for being trafficked.
 This phenomenon, referred to as ‘poverty-plus,’ is a condition of so many people around the world, creating a vast "supply" of potential victims.
 Therefore, strategies to stop trafficking must address both supply and demand.